-eDirectory or Active Directory File System Directory and File Users and Groups Trustee Rights Attributes Directories and Files DirectoryA DirectoryA DirectoryA Nancy Supervisor (Delete Inhibit) Nancy Ri (Rename Inhibit) Joe Read Bert Joe Reporters File Scan Bert File1 File1 File1 Nancy N (Normal) Joe Bert Read Reporters Access Control Reporters File2 File2 File2 Nancy Ro (Read Only) Joe Bert Reporters Access Control eDirectory or Active Directory Users and Groups File System Trustee Rights Directory and File Attributes Directories and Files eDirectory and AD users and groups gain access to the file system through their respective authentication mechanisms.
-File system trustee rights govern access and usage for the directory or file to which the rights are granted.
+Figure 16-2 Directory and File Access under the NetWare Access Control Model eDirectory File System Trustee Directory and File Directories and Files Objects Rights Attributes eDirectory objects (in most cases users and groups) gain access to the file system through eDirectory.
+File system trustee rights govern access and usage by the eDirectory object specified for the directory or file to which the rights are granted.
 Trustee rights are overridden by directory and file attributes.
 For example, even though Nancy has the Supervisor (all) trustee right at the directory (and, therefore, to the files it contains), she cannot delete File2 because it has the Read Only attribute set.
 Of course, because she has the Supervisor right, Nancy could modify the file attributes so that File2 could then be deleted.
 Each directory and file has attributes associated with it.
 These attributes apply universally to all trustees regardless of the trustee rights an object might have.
 For example, a file that has the Read Only attribute is Read Only for all users.
 Attributes can be set by any trustee that has the Modify trustee right to the directory or file.
-The possible actions by the users and group shown in this example are as follows: Nancy has the Supervisor trustee right at the directory level, meaning that she can perform any action not blocked by a directory or file attribute.
+The possible actions by the eDirectory users and group shown in this example are as follows: Nancy has the Supervisor trustee right at the directory level, meaning that she can perform any action not blocked by a directory or file attribute.
 The Di (Delete Inhibit) and Ri (Rename Inhibit) Attributes on Directory A prevent Nancy from deleting or renaming the directory unless she modifies the attributes first.
 The same principle applies to her ability to modify File2.
 Because Joe is a member of the Reporters group, he can view file and directory names inside DirectoryA and also see the directory structure up to the root directory.
 Joe also has rights to open and read any files in DirectoryA and to execute any applications in DirectoryA.
 Because Bert is a member of the Reporters group, he can view file and directory names inside DirectoryA and also see the directory structure up to the root directory.
 Bert also has rights to open and read File1 and to execute it if it's an application.
 And Bert has rights to grant any eDirectory user access to File1.
 Because all three users are members of the Reporters group, they can grant any eDirectory user access to File2.
-Of course, for Nancy this is redundant
+Of course, for Nancy this is redundant because she has the Supervisor right at the directory level.